What Is Workspace?

 All of the Participants of a workspace are listed in the Participant tab on the Manage Workspace page.

 Participants may be either members of the applicant organization or registered Grants.gov applicants outside the organization.

 Individual Applicants: If you are registered in Grants.gov as an individual (i.e., not applying on behalf of an organization), some of the steps and user roles associated with Workspace do not apply to you.
 Review the Grants.gov Variations for Individual Applicants help article for more information.

 Roles for Workspace Participants

 The Workspace Participant access level is considered a category of access.
-Any user listed in the Participants tab, thereby defined as a Workspace Participant, may also have the Authorized Applicant (AOR) role, the Manage Workspace role, the Workspace Owner access level, a combination of these roles and access levels, or no additional role or access level.
+Any user listed in the Participants tab, thereby defined as a Workspace Participant, may also have the Authorized Applicant (AOR) role, the Workspace Manager role, the Workspace Owner access level, a combination of these roles and access levels, or no additional role or access level.
 All of these users are still Workspace Participants contributing their part in that workspace.